walmartlabs/lacinia/docs/resolve/overview.rst

 The rules of field resolvers:

-- A operation will resolve to a map of keys and values (or resolve to a sequence of maps).
+- A operation will resolve to a map of keys and values (or resolve to a sequence of such maps).
   The fields requested in the client's query will be used to resolve nested selections.

 - Each field is passed its containing field's resolved value.